devicefuture/digicron/README.md

 git clone --recurse-submodules https://github.com/devicefuture/digicron
 ```

-This is because this repo contains submodules which are used as libraries for the firmware and simulator.
+This is because this repo contains Git submodules which are used as libraries for the firmware and simulator.

 ## Building
 Before building for the first time, install dev dependencies: